parmoo/parmoo/docs/faqs.rst

       the quickstart_, then the default method for surrogate modeling was to fit a Gaussian process.
-For numerical stability reasons, we fit our Gaussian processes via a *symmetric-eigensolve*, which is not cheap.
+For numerical stability reasons, we fit our Gaussian processes via a *symmetric-eigensolve*, which is not inexpensive.
 Then you may have to evaluate the Gaussian process thousands of times while solving the surrogate problem.
-      All of this expense adds up, especially if you are using a large total budget, since the cost of fitting Gaussian processes grows cubically with the number of data points.
+      All of this expense adds up, especially if you are using a large total budget, since the cost of fitting such Gaussian processes grows cubically with the number of data points.
       One solution is to switch to using a :class:`LocalGaussRBF <surrogates.gaussian_proc.LocalGaussRBF>`